28/NoteworthyII/README.md

   - Migrate notes: Migrate notes from one character from drop down menu to another character from drop down menu.
     - Override checkbox: Override the target character notes
     - Preserve origin checkbox: Preserve the origin character notes
-  - Delete notes: Delete notes for selected character from the drop down menu (Character which notes were deleted will be recreated upon logon, but with placeholder text).
+  - Delete notes: Delete notes for selected character from the drop-down menu (Character which notes were deleted will be recreated upon logon, but with placeholder text).

 ## Installation